Maximize tax savings

 EPF registration is mandatory for all establishments-

-The employer must obtain the registration within 1 month of attaining the strength, failing which penalties will be applicable.
+The employer must obtain the registration within one month of attaining the strength, failing which penalties will be applicable.
 A registered establishment continues to be under the purview of the Act even if the employee strength falls below the required minimum.

 Central Government may apply the provisions to any establishment employing less than 20 employees after giving not less than two months’ notice for compulsory registration.
 Where the employer and majority of employees have agreed that the provisions of this act should be made applicable to the establishment, they may themselves apply to the Central Provident Fund (PF) Commissioner.

 The Central PF Commissioner may apply the provisions of this Act to that establishment after passing the notification in the Official Gazette from the date of such agreement or from any subsequent date specified in the agreement.
-Some establishments having less than 20 employees would also be required to obtain PF registration but that is voluntary registration.

 All the employees will be eligible for a PF from the commencement of their employment and the responsibility of deduction & payment of PF lies with the employer.
 The PF contribution of 12% should be divided equally between the employer and employee.
 The employer’s contribution is 12% of the basic salary.
 If the establishment has employed less than 20 employees, the PF deduction rate will be 10%.